YubiKey-5 Guide

 ssh-keygen -K

-To permanently configure a new system with the OpenPGP key, fetch your public key from the keyservers, then plug in the YubiKey and check the card status to connect that YubiKey to the matching public key.
+To configure a new system with the OpenPGP key, fetch your public key from the keyservers, plug in the YubiKey, and check the card status to connect that YubiKey to the matching public key.

 gpg --recv-keys XXXXXXXXXXXXXXXX